4. SIGNIFICANT ACCOUNTING POLICIES 4.1 Revenue Recognition

 Advances are classified into performing and non-performing advances ('NPAs') as per the RBI guidelines and Stressed Asset Management & Recovery (SAMR) policy of the bank and are stated net of specific provisions made towards NPAs.
 Further, NPAs are classified into sub-standard, doubtful and loss assets based on the criteria stipulated by the RBI.
 Provisions for NPAs are made for sub-standard and doubtful assets at rates as prescribed by the RBI.

-The Bank has a policy of deferment of installments for micro (EEB) loan borrowers in case the group meetings have been suspended and the same has not been considered as overdue for the purpose of NPA classification.
+The Bank has a policy of deferment of instalments for micro (EEB) loan borrowers in case the group meetings have been suspended and the same has not been considered as overdue for the purpose of NPA classification.

 Amounts recovered against debts written off in earlier years are recognised in the profit and loss account as credit to Miscellaneous Income under the head 'Other Income'